ViewShumoon/ViewShumoon/README.md

 Hello, I am @Kianakiferi from China.
 ## About Me
-I am an entry-level full stack engineer.
+I am an entry-level .NET full stack engineer.
-Like C#.
+Love C#.
-Like open source, want to developing high quality, free and open source applications.
+Love open source, want to developing high quality, free and open source applications.
 Living in China Wuhan.

 ## I can do